LuisGGallegosM/UpsilonPbPbAnalysis/README.md

 - acceff.sh : script for acceptancy and efficiency tests.
 - draw.sh : script for drawing fit results.
 - fit.sh : script for fitting.
-- multifit.sh : script for running multiple fits and generating parameter vs pT plots.
+- multifit.sh : script for running multiple fits in parallel and generating parameter vs pT plots.
 - skim.sh : script for skimming.